Chapter 1 Deep-Dive: What Amplification Actually Looks Like

 In February 2026, Anthropic researcher Nicholas Carlini tasked 16 parallel Claude Opus 4.6 agents with building a C compiler from scratch in Rust.
 Two weeks, roughly $20,000 in API costs, 100,000 lines of code.
 The compiler can build Linux 6.9 on x86, ARM, and RISC-V, compile PostgreSQL, Redis, FFmpeg, and SQLite, and pass 99% of the GCC torture test suite.

-• Test suite design for agents, not humans.
-He minimized console output (agents burn context on noise), pre-computed summary statistics, included a --fast option that runs a deterministic 1% sample (different per agent, so collectively they cover everything), and printed progress infrequently.
-Without this, agents spend their context window parsing noise instead of fixing bugs.
+Test suite design for agents, not humans.
+He minimized console output (agents burn context on noise), pre-computed summary statistics, included a

-• The GCC oracle strategy.
+--fastoption that runs a deterministic 1% sample (different per agent, so collectively they cover everything), and printed progress infrequently.
+Without this, agents spend their context window parsing noise instead of fixing bugs. - The GCC oracle strategy.
 When all 16 agents hit the same Linux kernel bug and started overwriting each other's fixes, parallelism broke down completely.
 Carlini designed a decomposition strategy: compile most kernel files with GCC, only a random subset with Claude's compiler.
 If the kernel broke, the bug was in Claude's subset.
 This turned one monolithic problem into many parallel ones.
 No agent could have designed this decomposition — it required understanding both the problem structure and the agents' coordination failure.

-• CI as a regression guardrail.
+- CI as a regression guardrail.
 Near the end, agents frequently broke existing functionality when adding new features.
 Without externally enforced CI, the codebase would have degraded faster than the agents improved it.

 The compiler outputs less efficient code than GCC with all optimizations disabled.
 The Rust code quality is "reasonable" but nowhere near expert level.
 It lacks a 16-bit x86 code generator needed to boot Linux into real mode (it calls out to GCC for this).
 Previous model generations couldn't do it at all — Opus 4.5 could produce a functional compiler but couldn't compile real-world projects.
-And Carlini tried hard to push past the remaining limitations and largely couldn't.
+Carlini tried hard to push past the remaining limitations and largely couldn't.
 New features and bugfixes frequently broke existing functionality.
 The model's ceiling was real.

-The compiler exists because Carlini brought test design expertise, a decomposition strategy for parallel work, CI infrastructure, and the judgment to organize 16 agents into a functioning team.
+What the AI amplified (foundations + human judgment): Test design expertise, a decomposition strategy for parallel work, CI infrastructure, and the judgment to organize 16 agents into a functioning team.
 Without those, 16 agents in a loop would have produced a mess.

 The Pattern Across Both

 Different scale, domain, and ambition.
-Same prerequisites:
+Same ingredients on the foundations and human-judgment axes:

-3. Deep domain expertise in the human.
+- Deep domain expertise in the human.
 Barak understood his pipeline.
 Carlini understood compiler design and agent orchestration.

-4. Verification infrastructure beyond "tests pass."
+- Verification infrastructure beyond "tests pass."
 Reco had shadow mode.
 Carlini had GCC as an oracle and CI as a regression guardrail.

 Strip any one of these away and the story changes.
+The next section is what happens when some of them are present but others aren't.

 Part 1.5: The Double-Edged Sword